smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 - **F12=Cancel**: Quits the display and returns to the previous screen.
 - **F13=More CMD**: Appears if there is more command line text than will fit on this display.
 Press <**F13**> to go to a dedicated screen where the entire command line text may be viewed, using PageDown as necessary.
 - **F14=More LIBL**: Appears if there are more entries in the initial library list than can be shown on this display.
 Press <**F14**> to go to a dedicated screen where the entire initial library list may be viewed.
 - **F15=View LDA**: All captured jobs have the 1024-character local data area captured and preserved, even if the LDA is not loaded or used for the job.
 For jobs that need the LDA, the captured LDA contents may be viewed using this function key.
-An examination of the LDA contents may be important if Dynamic Variables (type L) will be used to update the LDA contents when the captured job is executed by OpCon/xps.
+An examination of the LDA contents may be important if Dynamic Variables (type L) will be used to update the LDA contents when the captured job is executed by OpCon.

 ## F13 = More CMD (View CMD)